 Alappuzha Lighthouse- a heritage spot in Kerala

-Situated at the Alleppey Beach, the 150 year old Alappuzha Lighthouse is a wonderful sightseeing spot.
+Situated at Alleppey Beach, the 150-year-old Alappuzha Lighthouse is a wonderful sightseeing spot.
 It has been built in a traditional way and is a nice option for the local fishermen to keep on their business.
-The height of the lighthouse is 30 meter followed by hundred wooden steps.
+The height of the lighthouse is 30 meters followed by hundred wooden steps.
 It requires a fit and healthy body to climb on these steps.
-The 360 degree view from the top is just awesome as you look upon the surrounding area and the blue sea.
-The top of the lighthouse possess a platform that can hold up to 20-25 people.
-After getting up the spiral staircase you would be amazed to see the spectacular view around.
+The 360-degree view from the top is just awesome as you look at the surrounding area and the blue sea.
+The top of the lighthouse possesses a platform that can hold up to 20-25 people.
+After getting up the spiral staircase you would be amazed to see the spectacular view around you.

 About Alappuzha Lighthouse

-The lighthouse is quite historical and due to its stripped red and white colors it looks bright and visible from very far of distance.
-An interesting fact about it is the shape which is like the shape of ‘queen of chess’.
+The lighthouse is quite historical and due to its stripped red and white colors, it looks bright and visible from a very far distance.
+An interesting fact about it is the shape which is like the shape of the ‘queen of chess’.
 Those who are interested to know about the past record of the place, then surely this spot could give you some glimpse of that time.
-It is not that easy to climb hundred steps upwards but it is not that tough too.
+It is not that easy to climb a hundred steps upwards but it is not that tough too.
 You need to be free from any type of asthma problem or knee joint issue.
 The most important feature that made it a lighthouse is the light used here.
-The tall building made of lateritic stones used to glow with a double wick lamp previously.
-Later a gas flusher and drum optic was placed there.
-Gradually in the year 1960, all those were replaced by an emergency lantern.
-Finally on this 20th century the old lamps were changed into Halide Lamp of 230 volt.
+The tall building made of lateritic stones used to glow with a double-wick lamp previously.
+Later a gas flusher and drum optic were placed there.
+Gradually in the year 1960, all those were replaced by an emergency lanterns.
+Finally, on the 20th century, the old lamps were changed into Halide Lamp of 230 volts.
 During the ancient days, the light in the lighthouse was the brightest in the region.

 History of Alappuzha Lighthouse